Port Charlotte DUI Lawyers

 Drunk Driving Attorneys in Port Charlotte with 150 Years of Experience

-Port Charlotte DUI lawyers sites usually say things like, “a DUI arrest can be scary and overwhelming,” while this true Musca Law focuses on providing real information about DUI laws, penalties and defense strategies so that they can understand the potential outcomes of their case and make an informed decision about hiring an attorney.
-Most people who have been arrested for Driving Under the Influence are unsure how to proceed.
+Port Charlotte DUI lawyer websites usually say things like, “a DUI arrest can be scary and overwhelming.”
+While this is true, Musca Law focuses on providing real information about DUI laws, penalties, and defense strategies so that defendants can understand the potential outcomes of their case and make an informed decision about hiring an attorney.
+Most people who have been arrested for Driving Under the Influence (DUI) are unsure how to proceed.
 DUI charges in Port Charlotte should be taken seriously because a DUI conviction can result in significant, life-changing consequences.
 If a person has been arrested and charged with DUI in Charlotte County, a consultation with one of our experienced Port Charlotte DUI Defense Attorneys can help them protect their legal rights.
-Musca Law criminal defense lawyers at our Port Charlotte DUI law firm have years of experience in DUI litigation, including:
+Musca Law criminal defense lawyers at our Port Charlotte DUI law firm have over 150 years of combined experience in DUI litigation, including:

 DUI Lawyers in Port Charlotte

-A DUI conviction in Port Charlotte can result in extensive fines and also jail time, and suspension of the privilege to drive among other life-altering ramifications.
+A DUI conviction in Port Charlotte can result in extensive fines and also jail time, and suspension of the privilege to drive along with other life-altering ramifications.
 Learn more about Florida Statute 316.193 here to better understand the potential penalties associated with a DUI conviction or subsequent drunk driving convictions.

 Port Charlotte DUI Defense and Statute 316.193

-Port Charlotte DUI laws are controlled by Florida Statutes Section 316.193 it contains the law for driving under the influence offenses in Florida.
+Port Charlotte DUI laws are controlled by Florida Statutes Section 316.193, which contains the law for driving under the influence offenses in Florida.
 According to the law, you can be charged with DUI if certain prerequisite circumstances are present.
 For instance, whether a person is arrested and charged with DUI can depend on:

 Experienced DUI Defense Attorneys in Port Charlotte